-3.3.1 The proposal is for a new mixed-use sustainable community utilising the former RAF base at Upper Heyford.
-Heyford Park will provide a new settlement with necessary supporting infrastructure, including a primary school, heritage centre, appropriate community, recreational, amenity and employment opportunities whilst being protective towards the wildlife assets of the site, the environment and the wider sustainability agenda.

-3.3.2 The proposed New Settlement Area is to include the following uses and development:Class C3 (residential dwellinghouses): construction of up to up to 1,005 new dwellings and the retention of 70 existing military dwellings), to be erected in 2 and 3 storey buildings, together with the change of use of Building 455,
+- 3.3.1 The proposal is for a new mixed-use sustainable community utilising the former RAF base at Upper Heyford.
+Heyford Park will provide a new settlement with necessary supporting infrastructure, including a primary school, heritage centre, appropriate community, recreational, amenity and employment opportunities whilst being protective towards the wildlife assets of the site, the environment and the wider sustainability agenda. - 3.3.2 The proposed New Settlement Area is to include the following uses and development:-Class C3 (residential dwellinghouses): construction of up to up to 1,005 new dwellings and the retention of 70 existing military dwellings), to be erected in 2 and 3 storey buildings,

-Class D1 (non residential institutions): change of use of Building 457 to a nursery/crèche, Building 549 to provide accommodation for a Community Hall and Building 572 to provide accommodation for a Chapel; Buildings 126, 129 and 315 to provide a Heritage Centre up to 4,200 sq.m of visitor facilities; together with associated car parking.
+Class D1 (non residential institutions): change of use of Building 549 to provide accommodation for a Community Hall and Building 572 to provide accommodation for a Chapel; Buildings 126, 129 and 315 to provide a Heritage Centre and up to 4,200 sq.m of visitor facilities; together with associated car parking.

-Class C1/D1: change of Use of Building 74 to use as a hotel/conference centre of up to 4,150 sq. metres.
+Class CI/DI: change of Use of Building 74 to use as a hotel/conference centre of up to 4,150 sq. metres.

-Class A1 retail provision of up to 743 sq.metres of floorspace and change of use of Building 459 to Class A1 retail.
+Class A1 retail provision of up to 743 sq.metres of floorspace.